 - Typical A-levels requirements: AAB including mathematics and physics.

 - Typical IELTS requirements: 7.0 overall, with no lower than 6.5 in any one component.

-If you need to improve your IELTS score ahead of beginning an Engineering degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your IELTS score ahead of beginning an Engineering degree, sign up for flexible part-time IELTS classes in London today.